 What is CVD graphene?

-Chemical Vapor Deposition (CVD) is a process involving the high temperature activation of gaseous hydrocarbons (e.g., methane) in the presence of a catalytic substrate, typically a copper or nickel foil.
+To understand what CVD graphene is, it is important to understand the definition of CVD.
+Chemical Vapor Deposition (CVD) is a process involving the high-temperature activation of gaseous hydrocarbons (e.g., methane) in the presence of a catalytic substrate, typically a copper or nickel foil.
 The subsequent chemical reactions deposit a thin, stable carbon lattice on the catalyst surface.

 What are the key properties of graphene?